Saturday, Sunday and Designated Holidays* from 8:00 am to 2:30 pm.

 CSP-Corcoran is built on what was once Tulare Lake, home of the Tachi Indians.
 It was the first California prison with a separate facility built exclusively to house Security Housing Unit inmates.

-David Davey has been warden or acting warden at California State Prison, Corcoran, since 2014.
+Michael Sexton has been acting warden at California State Prison-Corcoran since 2017.